About Freedom 35 Blog

 There are a lot of easy ways in life to improve one’s financial situation, but most people simply don’t know about them.
 One of the things this site does is reveal those secrets using statistical analysis and the writer’s own personal experiences.
 Below are some examples of such topics posted in the past.

 - Borrowing money against a home can unlock its financial value.
 Liquid saved $17,250 this way.
-If you can use your home like an ATM for investing, emergencies, or liquidity, why not?
+If you can use your home like an ATM for investing or emergencies then why not?

 - The big 3 telecom companies Bell, Rogers, and Telus, currently own 90% of the wireless market in Canada.
 But there are alternative carriers in every major city across the country that offer the same service but cost 43% less for consumers.
 Most people can reduce their cell phone bills dramatically by simply switching providers.